sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 Use this tutorial if you want a guided tour of configuring AI-powered document extractions in the Sensible app.
 Or see the following links:

 - You can mix and match Sensible Instruct methods with SenseML methods for advanced config authoring.
 For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
 For authoring in SenseML, see [Get started extracting with SenseML](doc:getting-started).
-- If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials:  TODO these links if possible.
+- If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app example extractions.
+For links to the examples, see [AI-powered resources](doc:no-code).

 Get structured data from an auto insurance quote
 ===